 Nielsen uses its proprietary digital measurement products to measure and analyze how consumers engage with media across online, mobile and emerging technologies, and offer insights into consumer behavior.

-Our Nielsen Online Brand Effect and Mobile Brand Effect services randomly present short surveys to users who may or may not have been exposed to our clients’ content.
+Our Nielsen Digital Brand Effect services randomly present short surveys to users who may or may not have been exposed to our clients' content.
 Responses are voluntary.
 If the viewer responds to a survey question, the response is stored in a database.
 The surveys do not ask for or collect any identifiable data.

 We use this information to create a variety of insights, reports, and analyses, including the composition of the audience that viewed certain content, or about the effectiveness of an advertising campaign.

 Nielsen may also calibrate the information collected with other online and offline data sources and research tools, including non-identifying Nielsen panelist viewing.
 The other data sources may include social media or ecommerce sites.
 These additional sources allow us to perform more robust research and analyses concerning Internet audience demographics, preferences, and use.

 Only non-identifiable or aggregated data are included in our insights, reports, and analyses.

 We employ or work with other companies or individuals to perform certain functions on our behalf.
 Such companies or individuals are provided with access to the information needed to perform their functions, but are prohibited from using such information for any other purpose.
 In addition, we may release information to third parties when disclosure is required by law or when necessary or desirable to exercise or preserve our legal rights, or to take action regarding potentially illegal activities.
 We may also share pseudonymous data to facilitate the financing, securitization, insuring, sale, assignment, bankruptcy, or other disposal of all or part of our business or assets (in which case we will take reasonable steps to ensure that the information is protected as described in this notice).